 ”I’m glad that I can communicate and be an outlet, and help them express what they’re feeling and be there to talk to them and support them,” she said.
 “Every once in a while it hits me, you know?
 I’m here to help these people and help them have a nice time.”

 Lisa Belcastro, director of the Winter Homes homeless shelter, said they’ve gotten more community help than they can handle.
 Outside the church, around a donation drop-off and volunteer sign-up table, residents asked how they could chip in.

 “I think we’re pretty covered,” one volunteer said.

 Spencer Buell can be reached at email@example.com.
-Follow him on Twitter @SpencerBuell.
+Follow him @SpencerBuell.
 Brittany Bowker can be reached at firstname.lastname@example.org.
-Follow her on Twitter @brittbowker and on Instagram @brittbowker.
+Follow her @brittbowker and also on Instagram @brittbowker.